Mu-Ahmad/ead_notes/Json Object Serialization.md

 ## <u>How to read JSON as .NET objects ***</u>(deserialize)***
 A common way to *deserialize* JSON is to first create a class with properties and fields that represent one or more of the JSON properties.
 Then, to deserialize from a string or a file, call the `JsonSerializer.Deserialize` method.
 For the generic overloads, you pass the type of the class you created as the generic type parameter.
-For the [[ead_lecture6#^20bb2a|non-generic overloads]], you pass the type of the class you created as a method parameter.
+For the [[Json Object Serialization#^20bb2a|non-generic overloads]], you pass the type of the class you created as a method parameter.
 You can deserialize either synchronously or asynchronously.
 Any JSON properties that aren't represented in your class are *ignored*.
 Also, if any properties on the type are required but not present in the JSON payload, *deserialization will fail.*

 #### Example